Tubosund/Photography-Studio-Website-/README.md

-THOM PHOTO STUDIO is a website showcasing the exceptional photography and graphic design services offered by your company.
+THOM Photographix is a website showcasing the exceptional photography and graphic design services offered by your company.
 It's built with a focus on user experience and visual appeal, leveraging the power of HTML, CSS, JavaScript, and Bootstrap to deliver:

 Stunning Visuals: Captivating galleries and presentations to highlight your work.
 Intuitive Navigation: A user-friendly interface that makes it easy for visitors to explore your services and offerings.